 ECU: Talent vortexing beads until well dispersed, demonstrating what beads should look like.

 Talent adding beads to sample and pipetting up and down.

+Added shot: Scratch first clip and use 4.5.2.
+B

 Plate incubating at room temperature.

 Transfer the plate to the magnetic stand and leave it there for 5 minutes or until the solution clears [1], then remove and discard all supernatant from the well [2].